-- (A) explore and communicate ideas drawn from life experiences about self, peers, family, school, or community and from the imagination as sources for original works of art; - (B) use appropriate vocabulary when discussing the elements of art, including line, shape, color, texture, form, space, and value, and the principles of design, including emphasis, repetition/pattern, movement/rhythm, contrast/variety, balance, proportion, and unity; and - (C) discuss the elements of art as building blocks and the principles of design as organizers of works of art. - (2) Creative expression.
+- (A) develop and communicate ideas drawn from life experiences about self, peers, family, school, or community and from the imagination as sources for original works of art; - (B) use appropriate vocabulary when discussing the elements of art, including line, shape, color, texture, form, space, and value, and the principles of design, including emphasis, repetition/pattern, movement/rhythm, contrast/variety, balance, proportion, and unity; and - (C) discuss the elements of art as building blocks and the principles of design as organizers of works of art. - (2) Creative expression.
 The student communicates ideas through original artworks using a variety of media with appropriate skills.
 The student expresses thoughts and ideas creatively while challenging the imagination, fostering reflective thinking, and developing disciplined effort and progressive problem-solving skills.
-The student is expected to: - (A) integrate ideas drawn from life experiences to create original works of art; - (B) create compositions using the elements of art and principles of design; and - (C) produce drawings; paintings; prints; sculpture, including modeled forms; and other art forms such as ceramics, fiber art, constructions, mixed media, installation art, digital art and media, and photographic imagery using a variety of art media and materials - (3) Historical and cultural relevance.
+The student is expected to: - (A) integrate ideas drawn from life experiences to create original works of art; - (B) create compositions using the elements of art and principles of design; and - (C) produce drawings; paintings; prints; sculpture, including modeled forms; and other art forms such as ceramics, fiber art, constructions, digital art and media, and photographic imagery using a variety of materials. - (3) Historical and cultural relevance.
 The student demonstrates an understanding of art history and culture by analyzing artistic styles, historical periods, and a variety of cultures.
 The student develops global awareness and respect for the traditions and contributions of diverse cultures.
-The student is expected to: - (A) compare content in artworks for various purposes such as the role art plays in reflecting life, expressing emotions, telling stories, or documenting history and traditions; - (B) compare purpose and content in artworks created by historical and contemporary men and women, making connections to various cultures;
+The student is expected to: - (A) compare the purpose and effectiveness of artworks from various times and places, evaluating the artist's use of media and techniques, expression of emotions, or use of symbols; - (B) compare the purpose and effectiveness of artworks created by historic and contemporary men and women, making connections to various cultures;

 - (C) connect art to career opportunities for positions such as architects, animators, cartoonists, engineers, fashion designers, film makers, graphic artists, illustrators, interior designers, photographers, and web designers; and - (D) investigate connections of visual art concepts to other disciplines. - (4) Critical evaluation and response.
 The student responds to and analyzes artworks of self and others, contributing to the development of lifelong skills of making informed judgments and reasoned evaluations.
-The student is expected to: - (A) evaluate the elements of art, principles of design, intent, or expressive qualities in artworks of self, peers, and historical and contemporary artists; - (B) use methods such as written or oral response or artist statements to identify emotions found in collections of artworks created by self, peers, and major historical or contemporary artists in real or virtual portfolios, galleries, or art museums; and - (C) compile collections of personal artworks for purposes of self-assessment or exhibition such as physical artworks, electronic images, sketchbooks, or portfolios.
+The student is expected to: - (A) evaluate the elements of art, principles of design, general intent, media and techniques, or expressive qualities in artworks of self, peers, or historical and contemporary artists; - (B) use methods such as written or oral response or artist statements to identify themes found in collections of artworks created by self, peers, and major historical or contemporary artists in real or virtual portfolios, galleries, or art museums; and - (C) compile collections of personal artworks for purposes of self-assessment or exhibition such as physical artworks, electronic images, sketchbooks, or portfolios.

-Source: The provisions of this §117.114 adopted to be effective July 28, 2013, 38 TexReg 4575.
+Source: The provisions of this §117.117 adopted to be effective July 28, 2013, 38 TexReg 4575.